Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 October 1991

-• Striders Christine Milton and Dave Gledhill are to take part in the World Triathlon Champs.
-In Queensland, Australia.
+• Striders Christine Milton and Dave Gledhill are to take part in the World Triathlon Championships in Queensland, Australia

-• Strider Jenny Blizard wins the Yorkshire and Humberside Women’s Triathlon Championship and is runner up in the British Youth Triathlon Women’s Champs.
+• Strider Jenny Blizard wins the Yorkshire and Humberside Women’s Triathlon Championship and is runner-up in the British Youth Triathlon Women’s Championships

 November 1991